You must manage any fire risk on your commercial property by carrying out and maintaining an up-to-date fire risk assessment.

 Step 4: record, plan and train for fire

-- record significant findings and action taken - this is a legal requirement if you have more than five employees
+- record significant findings from your fire risk assessment and the action or actons you have taken - this is a legal requirement if you have more than five employees

-- inform and instruct relevant people, and co-operate and co-ordinate with others to ensure fire safety
+- inform and instruct the appropriate persons, and co-operate and co-ordinate with others to ensure fire safety

 Step 5: review the fire assessment

-You should keep the fire risk assessment under regular review and revise it where necessary.
-See record, review and revise your fire safety plans.
+You should keep the fire risk assessment under regular review and revise it where necessary, especially if any significant changes have been made to your business premises.
+See fire safety: record, review and revise.